top of page

 Summary

-This Bible-based explanation answers common questions about what happens after death, what happens to the soul, and when the resurrection of the dead occurs.
+This Bible-based explanation answers common questions about what happens after death, what happens to the soul, when the resurrection occurs, and whether the dead are aware of or interacting with the living.

 About This Study